- My LS

 Review your risk register and incorporate appropriate updates to reflect the possibility of a local lockdown.

-Check your cybersecurity
+2. Check your cyber security

 Fraudsters are taking advantage of the measures announced by the government to support people and businesses affected by coronavirus.